vprzybylo/IPAS/README.md

 - The collection_no_db and collection_from_db folders hold jupyter notebooks that act as main executables to run IPAS with or without starting a cluster.

 ## Folder Structure
+- executables:
+-   holds all executables for running IPAS
+-   subdivided based on collection type
+- collection_no_db:
-- collection_no_db: creates aggregates from 'scratch' instead of the pre-made database of aggregates.
-Can be run after cloning repo.
+-    creates aggregates from 'scratch' instead of the pre-made database of aggregates
+-    can be run after cloning repo
 - collection_from_db: creates aggregates pulling from the predined aggregate database (~50Gb).
 Please contact for acquisition.
-- 'ipas' subdirectories hold IPAS functionality
-- analysis: holds plotting scripts and notebooks for publication figures and visualizations.
+- visualization: holds plotting scripts and notebooks for publication figures and visualizations.
 - CPI_verification: 'verify_IPAS.ipynb' shows comparisons between the Cloud Particle Imager (CPI) aggregates and IPAS aggregates.

 ## Authors